 A brief history of the F-Rating

-If you are an exhibitor, distributor or producer then you can join the F-Rating by emailing firstname.lastname@example.org
+If you are an exhibitor, distributor or producer then you can join the F-Rating for free by emailing firstname.lastname@example.org